-If you have been denied employment, access to housing, or any other protected rights based on your religious beliefs, there are legal options that may be available for you to obtain appropriate relief.
-Attorney Kira Fonteneau has dedicated her career to fighting civil rights violations based on religion and other protected classes.
-Kira has many years of experience and extensive knowledge of this area of the law, and she works closely with her clients; taking the time to fully understand their situation and fighting hard to obtain justice on their behalf.
+If you have been denied employment, access to housing, or any other protected rights based on your religious beliefs, this is religious discrimination.
+There are legal options that may be available for you to obtain appropriate relief.
+The Georgia religious discrimination attorneys at Barrett & Farahany have dedicated their careers to fighting civil rights violations based on religion and other protected classes.
+They have many years of experience and extensive knowledge of this area of the law and work closely with their clients.
+This means taking the time to fully understand their situation and fighting hard to obtain justice on their behalf.

 Religious discrimination has been on the rise in the workplace in recent years.
-Over the past couple decades, Equal Employment Opportunity Commission (EEOC) discrimination cases (based on religion) have increased by around 40%.
-And as our culture continues to become more ethnically and religiously diverse, this upward trend is likely to continue for the foreseeable future.
+Over the past few decades, Equal Employment Opportunity Commission (EEOC) discrimination cases based on religion have increased by around 40%.
+As our culture continues to become more ethnically and religiously diverse, this upward trend is likely to continue for the foreseeable future.

 Religious discrimination happens in an employment situation when an employee is treated differently because of their religion, their religious beliefs and practices, and/or their request for a reasonable accommodation in order to practice their religion.
 Individuals can also be victims of religious discrimination when they are treated differently because they do not practice any religion at all.